314dev/PI/docs/source/common/optimizers.rst

 Access your Own Optimizer
 =========================

-The provided ``optimizer`` is a :class:`~pytorch_lightning.core.optimizer.LightningOptimizer` object wrapping your own optimizer configured in your :meth:`~pytorch_lightning.core.lightning.LightningModule.configure_optimizers`.
+The provided ``optimizer`` is a :class:`~pi_ml.core.optimizer.LightningOptimizer` object wrapping your own optimizer configured in your :meth:`~pi_ml.core.lightning.LightningModule.configure_optimizers`.
 You can access your own optimizer with ``optimizer.optimizer``.
 However, if you use your own optimizer to perform a step, Lightning won't be able to support accelerators, precision and profiling for you.